meilisearch/documentation/create/faq.md

 ## What are the recommended requirements for hosting a MeiliSearch instance?

+**Short answer**: It's impossible to say.
+We recommend [experimenting with RAM availability and database size](#how-does-hardware-affect-search-speed) to find the hardware + relevancy setup that works best for your dataset.

-The disk size and RAM usage of your MeiliSearch database can vary widely.
+**Long answer**: The disk size and RAM usage of your MeiliSearch database can vary widely.
 The following factors have a great effect on space and memory use:

 - Length of attributes and values
 - Number of simultaneous search queries